 As your business grows, you may need an Employment Contract for your first few hires, Affiliate Network Agreements, and contracts with a logistic service provider if you sell physical goods and desire fulfillment by a third party.

-This is a document that describes the way you gather, store, use and share website user and personal data.
-The policy also informs users of their rights in relation to this information.
+This document describes how you gather, store, use, and share website user and personal data.
+The policy also informs users of their rights to this information.

 You should also include:

 - How and what you do with personal data